What is Clavicle Fracture Surgery as a Broken Collarbone Treatment?

 Do I need Surgery for a Broken Collarbone?

 A clavicle fracture surgery does not speed up the healing process of a broken collarbone, but it does ensure the bone heals correctly in the proper position.
 Dr. Provencher usually performs a broken collarbone treatment using an incision over the top of the shoulder joint.
 He will use the incision to place the damaged bone back in its original position and then place a plate and screws along the top of the collarbone, causing the bone to heal in an anatomically normal, correct alignment.
 Dr. Provencher may also recommend the use of a long pin in the center of the broken bone, known as intramedullary nailing.

 Certain patients may request to have the hardware (plate and screws) removed, but this will not be performed until the fracture is fully healed if the hardware results in any discomfort.

-Recovery and Rehabilitation Following Clavicle Fracture Surgery
+What is the Recovery Following Clavicle Fracture Surgery?

 After clavicle fracture surgery, patients will be required to wear a sling or similar device to immobilize and protect the repaired joint for approximately 4-6 weeks.
 Dr. Provencher will also prescribe physical therapy protocols that must be followed at all times to ensure a full recovery.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The physical therapy program will focus on strengthening the shoulder and regaining full motion and function to the joint.
 Many patients are fully healed and can return to normal activities in approximately three months following surgical broken collarbone treatment.